 A- 6020 Innsbruck

-ear train station, a five star hotel with all the amenities.
+Near the train station, a five-star hotel with all the amenities.
 The restaurant inside features many authentic Austrian dishes and a long wine list.

 A-6020 Innsbruck, Herzog Friedrich Str.
 1

-At end of Maria Theresen Strasse in one of the most historic buildings in Innsbruck.
+At the end of Maria Theresen Strasse in one of the most historic buildings in Innsbruck.
 Don’t be fooled by central location….this is not a tourist trap.
-Excellent wiener schnitzel; schlutzkrapfen (Austrian, spinach filled ravioli), potato soup, carved wood booths.
+Excellent wiener schnitzel; schmutz krapfen (Austrian, spinach filled ravioli), potato soup, carved wood booths.